bj3rg/Drum-Kit/README.md

 # Drum-Kit

 ### This app is a replication of an actual drum set.
 It only uses seven drum kit and can be played through mouse click or keypress(letter indicated on the app).
+I created this while learning with Angela Yu's webdev course in udemy.

 Built with
 <br/>